Studies in Science with Foundation Year BSc

 This extended degree is a science conversion course designed for high-achieving students who wish to progress to a degree in a scientific discipline but haven’t taken the prerequisite science and mathematics subjects at A-level.

-The foundation year is delivered by the University's Lifelong Learning Centre (LLC) which has extensive expertise in supporting learners with diverse learning and life experience.
-On successful completion of the foundation year, and subject to meeting the specific requirements for progression, you'll progress onto your pre-agreed degree course at the University of Leeds.
+The foundation year is taught by expert academics, who are specialist foundation year practitioners based in the Lifelong Learning Centre (home to the University’s specialist teaching and support for mature, part-time and foundation year students).
+The Lifelong Learning Centre has extensive expertise in supporting learners with diverse learning and life experience.
+On successful completion of the foundation year, subject to meeting the specific requirements for progression, you'll advance onto your pre-agreed degree course at the University of Leeds.

 During the foundation year, you’ll receive an intensive introduction to the academic and life skills, qualities and techniques that are necessary for success as science, technology, engineering, and mathematics (STEM) undergraduates.